Okay this is the last chapter. I hope you enjoy it.

 Booth, today is our wedding day.
 I have a new suit for you in the closet in a gray garment bag.
 Make sure you wear your white shirt and burgundy colored tie.
 Meet me at the address listed below at 12:30 this afternoon.
 Please be there at exactly that time.
 Not sooner and not later.
 Once you arrive, enter the building through the main entrance and you will be directed where to go by Caroline.

-Smiling, Booth took the flower and placed it in his suit lapel.
-Looking at Caroline, Booth patted the flower gently, "Okay, what now?"
+Amused, Booth took the flower and placed it in his suit lapel.
+Looking at Caroline, Booth patted the flower gently.
+"Okay, what now?"

 Barely able to contain his curiosity, Booth pulled one side of the door open and Caroline pulled the other side open.
 Leading her into the room, Booth was shocked to find the church filled with people.
 Looking down the aisle, he found Brennan standing at the end before the alter.
 She was wearing a burgundy dress with matching shoes.
 Angela and Cam were standing next to her wearing cream colored dresses with matching shoes.
 To the left of Brennan, Booth noticed Hodgins, Jared and Sweets standing near the alter in black suits, white shirts and burgundy ties.
 All of them had burgundy mums in their lapels.
 Sitting on the left side of the church, Booth saw his daughter being held by Max.
 His child was dressed in a cream and Burgundy dress with a burgundy bow in her hair.

-Taking a deep breath, Booth beamed his joy as he walked down the aisle, Caroline holding his arm and his eyes only on the woman he loved and adored.
+Taking a deep breath, Booth beamed his joy as he walked down the aisle, Caroline holding his arm while his eyes locked on the woman he loved and adored.

 Okay that's it.
 I hope you liked my story.
 Let me know what you think of it.